-The requested information will be provided without delay and at the latest within one month of receipt of the SAR.
+The requested information will be provided without delay and at the latest within one month of receipt of the DSAR.
 We may extend the period of compliance by a further two months where requests are complex or numerous.
-If this is the case we will inform you within one month of the receipt of the request and explain why the extension is necessary.

-We do however reserve the right to make a reasonable charge to cover administrative cost of providing the information if you request further copies of the same information or your request is manifestly unfounded or excessive.
+We do however reserve the right to make a reasonable charge to cover administrative costs of providing the information if you request further copies of the same information, or if your request is manifestly unfounded or excessive.

 Right to Erasure – This right is also known as the ‘right to be forgotten’.
 It is only available in certain circumstances and it would be unusual for erasure to be applicable to properly governed surveillance and security data.

-Right to Rectification – It would be unusual for rectification to be applicable to surveillance data, and in the case that your personal data has been incorrectly entered into an access control or other security related data base we would correct this upon being informed.
+Right to Rectification – You have the right to request that we rectify inaccurate personal data held about you.
+NB: It would be unusual for rectification to be applicable to surveillance data.
+One example is if the individual’s personal data has been incorrectly entered into an access control or other security related database, the data controller should correct this upon being informed.

-Right to Withdraw Consent – Typically withdrawal of consent won’t be an issue for surveillance and security data processing because that processing is carried out on a legitimate interest basis.
+Right to Withdraw Consent – If we are processing your personal data based on your consent then you can withdraw that consent by contacting us.
+NB: Typically withdrawal of consent won’t be an issue for surveillance and security data processing because that processing is carried out on a legitimate interest basis.

-How long we need to achieve your data for to achieve the purpose of the processing:
+How long we need to archive your data for to achieve the purpose of the processing: